 Canary is a camera that’s been around for a bit.
 Canary Flex is the newest Canary that can work outdoors.
 Canary View is a cheaper version of Canary.
-Nest Cam replaced Dropcam and Nest Cam IQ is the latest Nest Cam which offers a few super powered features.
+Nest Cam replaced Dropcam and Nest Cam IQ is the latest Nest Cam which offers a few super-powered features.
 And Angee is a yet-to-ship project successfully funded on Kickstarter.
 Piper nv was the latest version of Piper, adding night vision and other upgrades.
 All of the devices have several things in common.
-They all have the option to function without monthly fees, they are all easy to install and setup, and they all provide some level of home security.
+They all have the option to function without monthly fees, they are all easy to install and setup and they all provide some level of home security.

 Video Quality – Who is the best?

-While Canary, Piper, Nest Cam, and Angee offer many built-in features, the primary feature of all of the cameras is video surveillance.
-All offer FHD video while Nest Cam IQ takes it a step further by offering a 4K image sensor (8 Megapixels) backed by 12x digital zoom.
+While Canary, Nest Cam, and Angee offer many built-in features, the primary feature of all of the cameras is video surveillance.
+All offer FHD video while Nest Cam IQ takes it a step further by offering a 4K image sensor (8 Megapixels) backed by a 12x digital zoom and night vision.
 (As Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor here.)
-They all also offer night vision, the only exception being Piper, Piper nv’s predecessor.
 While there are subtle differences between the units, all offer a reliable experience.

 Video Quality Winner?